mpv-player/mpv/DOCS/man/options.rst

     we may have to deal with additional padding, which can be tested with these options).
 Could be removed any time.

+``--always-clear-framebuffer=<yes|no>``
+    Always clears the framebuffer before rendering a new frame (default: yes).
+    When disabled automatically decide whether clearing the framebuffer is necessary or not.
+For example, clearing is needed in fullscreen when the aspect ratio of the video differes from the aspect ratio of the display and mpv has to draw black bars.

 ``--opengl-early-flush=<yes|no|auto>``
     Call ``glFlush()`` after rendering a frame and before attempting to display it (default: auto).
 Can fix stuttering in some cases, in other cases